Captain Crunch ***Special Needs: FIV+***, a Adoptable Domestic Short Hair in FITCHBURG, MA image 1/6

 Oopsie.
 I am really sorry.

 My foster mom calls me Captain Crunch, Crunch A Munch, Honey Bunch, Poofy Wunch...
 In that order, and admittedly I think it's adorable.
+But when she calls to me, she says, "Oh, Captain, my Captain" and I come running!
 I follow her around and she gives me treats.
-I do get a bit impatient while she's pouring the treats and try to help her by batting them out of the container, but she is forgiving and knows I just love my party mix!
+I do get a bit impatient while she's pouring the treats and try to help her by batting them out of the container, but she is forgiving and knows I just love my Friskies Party Mix!
+Temptations are good, too.

 How To Adopt